A ‘budget’ is a word that is frequently misinterpreted, even though a family budget can be one of the most important

-We recommend a combination of MINT and Personal Capital to manage your finances, as it gives such a good picture of your money situation.
+We recommend a combination of Personal Capital and Mint to manage your finances, as it gives such a good picture of your money situation.

 Empower is a place where you can digitally track your finances – and it’s also free to sign up.

 They have financial tools that will show you how well you’re doing, and if you are going to be ok for the future too.
 This is very handy as it saves you from having to do all of the calculations yourself!